mathmerizing/dwr-instatfluid/README.md

 ### License ###
-Copyright (C) 2012-2021 by Uwe Koecher and contributors
+Copyright (C) 2012-2023 by Uwe Köcher, Julian Roth, Jan Philipp Thiele and contributors

 This file is part of DTM++.